Tutorial Gateway

 Java String getBytes Method

-The Java String.getBytes method is one of the Java String Methods, which is to encode the given string into a sequence of bytes using the user-specified Charset and return Byte array.
+The Java String.getBytes method is one of the String Methods, which is to encode the given string into a sequence of bytes using the user-specified Charset and return Byte array.

 Java String getBytes syntax

-The following Java String getBytes method will not accept any argument and encode the given string into a sequence of bytes using the default charset.
+The Java Programming Language provides three different getBytes methods to encode the string.
+The following method will not accept any argument and encode the given string into a sequence of bytes using the default charset.

 public byte[] getBytes(); // It will return Byte Array